wp-plugins/multi-currency-paypal-donations/readme.txt

 == Changelog ==
 = 1.1 =
-*added the ability to specify a default currency
+* Added the ability to specify a default currency

 = 1.0.3 =
-*added mcpd_manualDisplay() function so that you can add the form to a template file
+* Added mcpd_manualDisplay() function so that you can add the form to a template file

 = 1.0.2 =
 * Fixed var_dump problem